-Current Year: Peak year is N/A because the current fiscal year is the peak year for September data.
+Current Year: Peak year is N/A because the current fiscal year is the peak year for December data.
 Prior year values have not been adjusted for inflation.
-Due to the lag in the State of Arizona revenue reporting, only two months of the current fiscal year's data is presented.

 City Sales Tax - Hotel/Motel

 Significance: Hotel/Motel sales tax revenue represents taxable sales for these businesses and is an indicator of tourism activity.